 Fun snaps / throw-down bangers

 A popular practical joke item in days gone by, fun snaps are traditionally small amounts of an explosive material wrapped in tissue paper.
 These are detonated on contact with the ground although they can also be placed under doormats and similar for much fun!
 These are still widely available online and in some joke shops.

 Bigger versions have been seen in recent years which are a tiny tube rather than a tissue paper wrap.
 These can be quite loud and in our experience should only be used outdoors.
-There’s an extensive discussion thread about these in our Forum: Fun Snaps.
+There’s an extensive discussion thread about these in my Forum: Fun Snaps.